-- A. Students leaving in cars must have a note on file in the office. - B. All second load students must remain in their sixth period class until the second bell rings. - C. All students not riding on their regular bus or car must have a note from parents/guardians (with daytime telephone number), and that note must be signed by the office personnel in the morning.
+- A. Students leaving in cars must have a note on file in the office. - B. Students are dismissed by grade levels. - C. All students not riding on their regular bus or car must have a note from parents/guardians (with daytime telephone number), and that note must be signed by the office personnel in the morning.
 Student requests will not be honored after 2:00 p.m. - D. Buses load and unload at the bus parking lot. - E. Students arriving late should sign in at the office. - F. Students riding in cars should be dropped off and picked up at the main entrance.